 No Nuts + More Cheese

-For me evening food satiety comes from nuts or cheese.
+For me, evening food satiety comes from nuts or cheese.
 By giving up the nuts, I was making a conscious choice to consume more cheese.
 The good news is Diet Recovery 2 lists cheese as the #1 warming food.
 The bad news is fat loss is much easier with almonds than cheese.
-This applies to nuts, not nut butters.
+This applies to nuts, not nut butter.
 See my post Food Reward Test: Almonds vs Almond Butter for that explanation.
 Kevin Richardson’s article covers how almonds can help you lose weight.

 I knew that it could take several months and possibly years of eating a super low PUFA diet before I could tell if it had a metabolically stimulating effect.
 But since PUFA was my interest, I proceeded with the experiment.

 It only took a few more months before I began to notice improvements.
 My cold fingers began to warm up.
 I donate blood every 8 weeks and I saw a steady increase in body temperature with a slight increase in pulse.
 My body temperature went from 97.0 to 98.4!
-This is the first winter I can every recall not having cold hands and feet.
+This is the first winter I can ever recall not having cold hands and feet.